 Like a mini PhD, and worth the equivalent of half an A-level qualification, the EPQ comprises an individual research project rather than an exam, requiring pupils to produce a 6,000 word dissertation or scientific investigation, or to manufacture an artefact or stage a performance.
 Upon completion, they must give a ten minute presentation on their research to teachers and a group of fellow pupils and take questions at the end.
 Pupils are assigned a mentor who provides advice and guidance as required and with whom they meet regularly for direct teaching, instruction and assessment, or other structured learning such as directed assignments or supported individual study.

-Pupils also meet regularly with the librarian and other EP pupils to be taught the necessary research and independent learning skills needed to undertake such a project.
+Pupils also meet regularly with the librarian and other EPQ pupils to be taught the necessary research and independent learning skills needed to undertake such a project.
 Pupils' own private study is an additional commitment to these guided learning hours.
 Extended Projects are welcomed by many universities, and admissions tutors may well use them in differentiating between applicants for offer making.
-It may be that the outcome of a Lower Sixth student's project is more suitably submitted as a Level 2 Higher Project, worth half a GCSE, rather than the Level 3 qualification.
-Such a decision would be taken after careful monitoring of progress throughout the course.